Economic Justice Roadshow

 The programme opened in Newcastle, with the UK's newest metro mayor Jamie Driscoll sharing his vision for a just and prosperous economy in the North East, including a just transition to a low-carbon economy and the injustice of in-work poverty in the North East.

-For the second event in the series, we were joined in Manchester by Mayors Andy Burnham and Steve Rotheram, who both argued for devolution as the route to economic justice in the North West.
+For the second event in the series, we were in Manchester with Mayors Andy Burnham and Steve Rotheram, who both argued for devolution as the route to economic justice in the North West.
 You can listen to a podcast of both of their speeches here.

 Speakers from Greater Manchester Citizens, Deloitte, Culture Liverpool and the TUC spoke of their relationships to economic justice, including Claire Dove OBE, Member of the Commission on Economic Justice.
 The panel also responded to audience contributions on collective bargaining, discrimination and environmental justice.

 In July, Liam Byrne MP opened Economic Justice for the West Midlands by celebrating the region's history of innovation, and echoing the Commission's call for the UK to establish an economic model in place of our current economic muddle.
-Chaired by the Head of the Centre for Economic Justice Carys Roberts, the panel of campaigners, policymakers and business representatives discussed the need to address the gig economy in the region and drive green innnovation.
+Chaired by the Head of the Centre for Economic Justice Carys Roberts, the panel of campaigners, policy makers and business representatives discussed audience concerns about the rise of the gig economy and the need to drive green innnovation.

-This series of events is generously supported by the Friends Provident Foundation.
+This series of events was generously supported by the Friends Provident Foundation.